Provably Reliable Classifier Guidance via Cross-Entropy Control: Conclusion

 \section{Conclusion}

-We established tight conditions under which classifier training error controls guidance quality in diffusion models.
-Our negative result (Theorem~\ref{thm:kl-not-score}) shows that low classification error alone is insufficient: for any differentiable conditional, we construct classifiers where the KL divergence is $\mathcal{O}(1/n)$ but guidance error is $\Omega(1)$, or the KL divergence is $\mathcal{O}(1/\sqrt{n})$ but guidance error is $\Omega(n)$.
-Our positive result (Theorem~\ref{theorem: good-classifier-preserve-guidance}) shows that under mild regularity—bounded support and $C^2$ smoothness with gradient and Hessian bounds matching the true posterior—cross-entropy loss $\varepsilon^2$ yields guidance error $\widetilde{\mathcal{O}}(d \varepsilon / \sigma_t^2)$.
-We further prove that classifier-guided sampling achieves step complexity $\widetilde{\mathcal{O}}(d \log^2(1/\delta) / (\varepsilon_{\mathrm{score}}^2 + \varepsilon_{\mathrm{guide}}^2))$, matching the near-linear dimension dependence of unconditional sampling.
+In this work, we identify tight conditions under which classification error (measured by conditional KL divergence) controls the effectiveness of diffusion guidance.
+Our negative result (Theorem~\ref{thm:kl-not-score}) shows that low classification error alone is insufficient, by exhibiting a concrete example in which the classifier attains small conditional KL while the resulting guidance terms are severely misaligned.
+Complementarily, our positive result (Theorem~\ref{theorem: good-classifier-preserve-guidance}) establishes that, under additional smoothness assumptions on the classifier, a probabilistic classifier with conditional KL $\varepsilon^2$ induces a guidance MSE of order $\tilde O(d\varepsilon)$.
+We prove such dependency on $\varepsilon$ is optimal (Theorem \ref{prop:sharpness}), and further leverage our result to derive sampling error bounds for classifier-guided diffusion models (Theorem \ref{thm:discretization}).

-There are several interesting future directions that deserve further investigation.
-Extending our analysis to non-smooth or non-compactly supported data and understanding whether problem-specific structure like low-dimensional manifolds can reduce dimension dependence are interesting future directions.
-By establishing rigorous connections between classifier training and diffusion guidance, our work provides theoretical foundations and practical criteria for reliable conditional generation with provable guarantees.
+Several directions merit further investigation, including extending our analysis to non-compactly supported distributions, exploring alternative classifier training procedures, and studying the regime $\gamma>1$, which introduces bias and obscures the target distribution.
+By rigorously connecting classifier training error to diffusion guidance quality, this work provides both theoretical foundations and practical insights for classifier-guided diffusion models.